Ramon Salcido

-Ramón Bojórquez Salcido (b.
-March 6, 1961) is a Mexican convicted mass murderer who is currently on death row in California's San Quentin State Prison.
+Ramón Bojórquez Salcido (born March 6, 1961) is a Mexican convicted spree killer who is currently on death row in California's San Quentin State Prison.
 He was convicted for the 1989 murders of six female family members and one male supervisor at his workplace.
 His victims included his wife and two of his daughters, four-year-old Sofía and 22-month-old Teresa.
-A third daughter, three-year-old Carmina, was left lying in a field beside the bodies of her sisters for thirty-six hours after being slashed across the throat by her father but was eventually rescued.
+A third daughter, three-year-old Carmina, was left lying in a field beside the bodies of her sisters for thirty-six hours after being slashed across the throat by her father but was eventually rescued and her father captured.

 Salcido's victims were killed in the cities of Sonoma and Cotati, California.
 Maria, Marion, and Ruth Richards were killed at a house at Lakewood Drive in Cotati, and Salcido's relatives and Toovey were killed in Sonoma.